mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/sdk/1.0.x/release-notes/index.md

 * Migrate to KServe v0.7.0
 * Use default minio tenant image
 * Upgrade training operator to 1.4.0
-* Don't mutate constants in _check_label_exists
+* Do not mutate constants in _check_label_exists
 * Handle missing / problem values more gracefully in utilities methods

 ### Breaking changes
-Given the migration from KFServing toi KServe this SDK version is only compatible with Kaptain 2.0
+Given the migration from KFServing to KServe this SDK version is only compatible with Kaptain 2.0